wdelfuego/nova-calendar/README.md

 ```

 ### Changing the first day of the week
 In your calendar data provider, implement the constructor to call its parent constructor and make a call to `startWeekOn()` to let the weeks start on the day of your choice.
-You can use the constants defined in MonthCalendar to specify the day.
+You can use the constants defined in `NovaCalendar` to specify the day.

 For example, to start your weeks on wednesday:
 ```
-use Wdelfuego\NovaCalendar\DataProvider\MonthCalendar;
+use Wdelfuego\NovaCalendar\NovaCalendar;

 public function __construct(int $year = null, int $month = null) {
     parent::__construct($year, $month);
-    $this->startWeekOn(MonthCalendar::WEDNESDAY);
+    $this->startWeekOn(NovaCalendar::WEDNESDAY);
 }

 ```